dsrim/dsrim.github.io/index.md

 My interests are in the numerical analysis of partial differential equations (PDEs) and inverse problems
+* Model reduction of parametrized nonlinear hyperbolic systems of conservation laws
-* Uncertainty quantification (UQ) concerning nonlinear hyperbolic systems of conservation laws, via reduced order models (ROMs).
+* Uncertainty quantification (UQ) and inverse problems involving nonlinear hyperbolic PDEs
-* Target applications are geophysical problems: probabilistic tsunami hazard assessment (PTHA) and statistical tsunami source inversion.
-* Inverse anisotropic conductivity from power densities in dimension three.
+* Approximate discrete Radon transform (ADRT) and its applications
+* Applications in geophysics and medical imaging: probabilistic tsunami hazard assessment, storm surge prediction, coupled-physics imaging

 ### Publications, Preprints and Numerical Software